 - Step-by-step photo instructions are included in that post as well.

-- Place the turkey in an Oster Turkey Roaster which is an electric roasting pan.
+- Place the turkey in an Oster Turkey Roaster, or any electric roasting pan.

-- The warm water at the bottom of the electric roasting pan helps keep the sliced turkey warm without drying it out.
+- The warm water in the bottom tray creates gentle steam, helping keep the sliced turkey warm and moist without drying it out.

 - Company Mashed Potatoes - prepare your mashed potatoes the day before with this delicious recipe for creamy mashed potatoes.